We answer your questions about email newsletters, apps, contact details and more

-The app is an easy, reliable way to get your news on the go.
-It's modern and slick but also light and fast to load, which makes it easy on the eye and on your pocket.
-The app's news stream is updated constantly by our editorial team to include the most important news of the day.
-You'll also find sizzling hot celebrity and entertainment news; our popular "Picture of the Day" feature; and business and sport updates, among other features.
+It's light and fast to load, which makes it easy on the eye and on your pocket.
+The app is updated constantly to include the important news of the day.
+You'll also find celebrity and entertainment news; our popular "Picture of the Day" feature; and business and sport updates, among other features.

 Does the website have RSS feeds?

 We have a range of RSS feeds for our websites and individual sections.
 Get the full list here.